Spicy City

-Spicy City is an American adult animated erotic cyberpunk television series which was created by Ralph Bakshi for HBO.
+Spicy City is an American adult animated science fiction television series which was created by Ralph Bakshi for HBO.
 The first of two adult animated series to air on HBO in the same year, (Note: Although it was not aired on Adult Swim or Cartoon Network, as Adult Swim was not founded until 2001, Spicy City and Spawn marked the only series administered by HBO with adult-oriented themes.) the show serves as an anthology series in a similar format as television programs such as The Twilight Zone and Tales from the Crypt.
 The series premiered on July 11, 1997, and ended on August 22, with a total of 6 episodes over the course of 1 season.

 Premise

 The plot was described as a science fiction anthology series set in a futuristic city with a steamy side.
 Each episode is introduced by Raven, a nightclub hostess who also makes brief appearances in the tales.